 - 122. Comprehensive equal treatment legislation should be accompanied by appropriate policy measures for implementation and coupled with regular reviews to ensure effective responses to constantly evolving human rights challenges of LGBT persons. - 123.
-Member states which currently have no anti-discrimination legislation in place specifically protecting sexual orientation or gender identity should move towards appropriate protection of these grounds. - 124.
-Where hate speech and hate crime legislation does not explicitly recognise criminal acts on the basis of motives linked to the victim's sexual orientation or gender identity, member states are asked to address this gap by legislation that makes it possible to consider these motives as "aggravating circumstances". - 125.
+Member states which currently have no anti-discrimination legislation in place specifically protecting sexual orientation or gender identity should move towards explicit protection of these grounds. - 124.
+Where hate speech and hate crime legislation does not explicitly recognise criminal acts on the basis of motives linked to the victim's sexual orientation or gender identity, member states are asked to address this gap by adopting legislation that considers these grounds as "aggravating circumstances". - 125.
 Member states should focus on building alliances and involving civil society organisation in the design, implementation and monitoring of policies addressing equality for LGBT persons.
 Particular areas in which this is needed concern freedom of association, expression and peaceful assembly. - 126.
-Following the clear trend in Europe and in line with the European Court of Human Rights case law towards legal recognition of same-sex couples, member states should ensure that legislation exists to provide registered same-sex couples with the same rights and benefits as married or registered different-sex couples in areas such as social security, taxes, employment and pension benefits, freedom of movement, family reunification, parental rights and inheritance.
+Following the clear trend in Europe and in line with the European Court of Human Rights case law towards legal recognition of same-sex couples, member states should ensure that legislation exists to provide registered same-sex couples with the same rights and benefits as married or registered different-sex couples in areas such as social security, taxes, employment and pension benefits, freedom of movement, family reunification, parental rights and inheritance. - 127.
+In line with the European Court of Human Rights case law and following the example of a great number of member states, sterilisation and other compulsory medical treatment as requirements for legal gender recognition of transgender persons should be abolished. - 128.
+Member states should ensure inclusiveness and LGBT diversity management in the public and private sector to promote a safe working environment. - 129.
+Member states should review their national educational curricula to ensure it includes factual and non-judgmental information about sexual orientation and gender identity and provide ongoing support, including training, guidance and resources, for teachers and other educational staff so that they feel competent and confident to prevent and address SOGI-based violence. - 130.
+Member states should ensure that trans-specific healthcare (hormonal treatment, surgery and psychological support) is accessible and reimbursed by the public health insurance schemes. - 131.
+In their social housing policies member states should acknowledge the high risk of homelessness faced by young LGBT persons excluded from their families and provide an effective response. - 132.
+Member states policies should promote visibility of LGBT persons and address homophobic and transphobic violence in sports.